docker/for-win/.github/ISSUE_TEMPLATE.md

 Please, check https://docs.docker.com/docker-for-win/troubleshoot/.
-Issues without logs and details cannot be exploited, and will be closed.
+Issues without logs and details cannot be debugged, and will be closed.

   - [ ] I have tried with the latest version of my channel (Stable or Edge)
   - [ ] I have submitted Diagnostics
   - [ ] I have included the Diagnostics ID in this Issue
+  - Windows Version:
+  - Docker for Windows Version:

 ### Expected behavior